nimaid/LPHK/README.md

   * Run `LPHK.exe`

 ### Linux Install/Run Instructions [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
+*The following instructions are for a beta version installer that aims to be fairly easyto use.
+Eventually, once Linux stability improves, there will be pre-built binaries released.
+Until then, if this installer fails, please share the issue in the Discord or as a GitHub issue.
+In the meantime, advanced users can use `INSTALL\environment.yml` to install the LPHK conda environment, and then run `python LPHK.py` after activating it.*

 *THE FOLLOWING INSTRUCTIONS ARE FOR THE BETA INSTALLER, WHICH AIMS TO BE PAINLESS TO USE.
 IT IS GOING TO SOON BE REPLACED BY BINARY RELEASES.
 IF THIS INSTALLER FAILS, TRY MANUALLY INSTALLING CONDA AND THE CONDA ENVIRONMENT IN `INSTALL/environment.yml`.
 THEN, RUN `LPHK.py` INSIDE THE `LPHK` CONDA ENVIRONMENT.*

 * Download the source of the latest release at [https://github.com/nimaid/LPHK/releases/latest](https://github.com/nimaid/LPHK/releases/latest)